Bo-Dyn Bobsled Project: History

 Winning the Daytona 500 is NASCAR's biggest race.
 When you win that, it's a great feeling.
 But the Olympics is worldwide competition.
 It's incredible.
 I didn't get a trophy and I didn't get any money for it, but seeing those gold medals hanging on those four athletes felt pretty darn good.
 To know the whole country was cheering for them felt pretty darn special.

 On April 30, 2011, Bo-Dyn and the USBSF ended its partnership due to intellectual property disagreements, and BMW became the new bobsled provider.
 Subsequent litigation between the two parties was dropped in 2013.
 The same year, Bo-Dyn began working on the Night Train 2, which was designed using carbon fiber instead of Kevlar and fiberglass, as carbon fiber provides improved weight distribution.
 Night Train 2 was used by the U. S. team in the 2014 Winter Olympics.

 Bo-Dyn served as Bodine's sponsor in the E-Z-GO 200 Camping World Truck Series race in 2010.

 Geoff Bodine Bobsled Challenge

 From 2006 to 2010, the Geoff Bodine Bobsled Challenge was held, with funds raised going to the Bo-Dyn project.
 Various NASCAR drivers entered the event, along with NHRA drivers.
-The inaugural event in 2006 was won by Boris Said along with his brakeman Ryan Johnston, Boris would go on to win the 2007 and 2008 events as well while Todd Bodine and Morgan Lucas won the next challenge.
+The inaugural event in 2006 was won by Boris Said along with his brakeman Ryan Johnston; Said would go on to win the 2007 and 2008 events as well while Todd Bodine and Morgan Lucas won the next challenge.
 The 2010 challenge was won by Joey Logano.
 On December 21, 2010, it was announced that the challenge would be discontinued.